 - Select ripe peppers.
 Save seeds from peppers that you find to be ideal.
 This could mean bigger pods, hotter, tastier, etc. Always choose a fully ripe serrano (let it turn red before picking if possible).
 This will ensure that the seeds within are fully mature and developed.

 - Dry the seeds.
 Leave the seeds in a single layer on a plate for 5-7 days.
 Drying times will depend on the air humidity.
-Point a small fan at the seeds to speed up the process.
+Aim a small fan at the seeds to speed up the process.

 - Store the seeds.
 Once the seeds are dried, use a paper envelope or small plastic baggie to store the seeds.
 If storing in an air-tight container, I recommend using desiccant packets to remove any excess moisture.